 When you select multiple pictures to upload at once, WordPress will show you the progress of each one individually:

 Give the platform a few moments to work, until all your uploads are done.
-The time this takes will depend on your internet speed and the size (and number) of the images you’re uploading.
+The time this takes will depend on your internet speed as well as the size and number of the images you’re uploading.

-If you find that the upload process is taking too long, you might want to cancel it and optimize your gallery images before putting them up on your website.
-Keep in mind that high-resolution graphics tend to look better, but they’re often far too ‘heavy’.
-In most cases, you should be able to compress them a bit without affecting their quality – a process called ‘image optimization’.
+If you find that the upload process is taking too long, you might want to cancel it and optimize your WordPress images in the gallery before putting them up on your website.
+Keep in mind that high-resolution graphics tend to look better, but they will load more slowly.
+In most cases, you should be able to compress them without affecting their quality – a process called ‘image optimization’.

 There are a lot of WordPress plugins you can use to optimize your images automatically, as well as simple browser-based services such as TinyPNG:

-Step #2: Add the Images to Your WordPress Gallery
+Step #2: Add the Images to the Content Using the Gallery Block

-Now that all your images are ready, find the page where you want to place the gallery and open it using the WordPress editor (or simply create a new page).
+Now that all of your images are ready, find the page where you want to place the gallery and open it using the WordPress editor.
+Alternatively, create a new page for it.

 Adding the gallery to the page is very simple.
-All you have do is locate your cursor where you want to place the gallery within the editor, and then click on the Add Media button at the top:
+All you have to do is locate your cursor where you want to place the gallery within the editor, click the Add block button, and then choose the Gallery block.

 7 Top WordPress Gallery Plugins to Showcase Your Images

 There’s nothing wrong with WordPress’ gallery functionality.
-However, with the right plugins, you can gain access to a lot of cool new features.
-Let’s introduce you to some of our top picks!
+However, with the right plugins, you can gain access to a lot of useful new features.
+Let’s introduce you to some of our top picks.

 Photo Gallery by 10web completely overhauls the WordPress gallery system.
 It provides you with several gallery layouts you can use, including slideshows, compact albums, and more.
 You can also use this plugin to implement lightbox effects, which opens the full-size image when someone clicks on it.